ViaScientific/vfdocs/docs/ViaFoundry/data/data-guide.md

      ```

 ### Using Cyber Ducker

+!!! warning

+    Cyberduck is a 3rd party tool.
+Via Scientific doesn't own, control, support, or distribute this tool.
+It's one of many UI friendly ways to upload data to the Cloud

 Cyberduck is an open-source file transfer client for Mac and Windows that supports various protocols, including FTP, SFTP, WebDAV, and cloud storage services such as Amazon S3, Google Drive, Dropbox, and Microsoft OneDrive.
 It is known for its user-friendly interface, which allows users to connect to and manage files on remote servers or cloud storage accounts easily.